esp854/streamflix2/RAILWAY_DEPLOYMENT.md

 Make sure your project is pushed to a Git repository.
 The following files have been configured for Railway deployment:

 - `railway.json` - Railway configuration file
-- `Dockerfile` - Docker configuration for containerized deployment
+- `Dockerfile` - Docker configuration for containerized deployment using Node.js 20
 - `.dockerignore` - Files to exclude from Docker build
 - `.env` - Environment variables (already configured)